 - Consulting and crisis response in cases of personal data protection breaches (Data Breach Response).

-The Buse Heberer Fromm data privacy team is at your disposal to help you achieve your business goals.
+The BUSE data privacy team is at your disposal to help you achieve your business goals.
 We help you to prevent legal data protection risks before they arise.
 In the event that data protection is violated, we support you in quickly identifying dangers and neutralising them in the long term.

 Based on our team members’ extensive operational experience, we implement strategic, flexible and proven concepts that meet the highest standards and quality requirements.
 In this way, our clients are able to meet the data protection requirements – in Germany, the European Union and worldwide.